 - With the increased workload, it is also important for your stress levels and mental well-being to schedule yourself downtime occasionally.
 Remember to take a breather sometimes.
 Take a night off and watch your favourite TV show, or take 10 minutes during your day to go for a quick walk around campus to help you refresh and refocus.
 Or do whatever else the kids are doing these days.

 - Going into your Masters or a PhD program program is a stressful time!
 It can take weeks to get used to being on a new campus, handling a higher workload etc. Know that you’re not alone in feeling this stress, and there are people on campus you can talk to.
 It may just also take time to get to know the city and your peers.
 Western has a site dedicated to student wellness with different resources depending on your situation.
 This page contains external links to different resources connected to student well-being, including topics such as exercising, and eating well.

-- The university also has mental health support in place at both the Student Development Centre and through Western’s Health Services.
+- The university also has mental health support in place at both the Academic Support & Engagement Centre and through Western’s Health Services.
 This is where you can find information about seeking help for your mental well-being, as well as contacts for crisis support.

 - Plan early!
 You will know ahead of time when those due dates are!
 Don’t procrastinate, as it does not bode well for your academic work or your mental health.
 The Learning Development Centre’s website has tips on time management at the graduate level, as well as links for resources such as individual counselling.

 - Tell yourself that being in grad school is one of the best moments in your lives!
 It is a great time to enjoy the diversity of opinions and ideas from your classmates and professors.
 And don’t forget to break to socialize with others - it can be a much-needed breath of fresh air!

 Dear Lost & Lonely,Don't despair!
 You are not condemned to eternal loneliness in London-town!
 Here are some tips to put your social life back in order: